Pomax/are-we-flying/docs/index.md

   // And then our "what to do after" code: async onParameterChange(type, oldValue, newValue) {
-    if (type === LEVEL_FLIGHT) {
+    // We currently only have one mode, so... if (type === LEVEL_FLIGHT) {
       // Let's make sure we can see this mode getting turned on and off: console.log(`${newValue ? `E`: `Dise`}ngaging level mode`);